 Zelda is approximately 2 years old, spayed, UTD on shots and microchipped.
 She has been paired with our current youngster, Buddy, and is doing just fine having him for a playmate.
-She definitely has a preference for women.
-We'll try and get some photos of the 2 of them playing if we're quick enough!
+She definitely has a preference for women, but she has warmed up very quickly to the man in her current foster home.

 Zelda is definitely crazy, head-over-heels for her foster mom.
-She can be reactive around her foster dad, so we're thinking that an all-female household (or at least a household with a male who is willing to give Zelda the time she needs to calm her fears) might be the best placement.
-We're not sure what happened to Zelda to cause this negative reaction around adult males (she was fine with the shelter personnel at AHS and our rescue partner, Bert, so we know she has the potential), but whatever it was, Zelda is not ready, willing or able to forgive and/or forget just yet.
-She's definitely a very immature little girl who's going to need some ongoing training and socialization to let that baby brain of her catch up to the rest of her.
+She has made friends with her foster dad and is no longer reactive around him, allowing herself to be petted without any fuss at all.
+We're thinking that an all-female household (or at least a household with a male who is willing to give Zelda the time she needs to calm her fears and accept him) might be the best placement.
+We're not sure what happened to Zelda to cause this negative reaction around adult males (she was fine with the shelter personnel at AHS and our rescue partner, Bert, so we know she has the potential to learn to trust), but whatever it was, we're goign to make sure Zelda is placed into an environment that suits her needs.
+As with all shepherds, she's going to need some ongoing training and socialization to let that baby brain of her catch up to the rest of her.